SiarheiFedartsou/fastlane-plugin-versioning/README.md

   # Automatically increment patch version number.
 Use App Store version number as a source.
   version_source: 'appstore'
 )
 increment_version_number_in_plist(
+  # Automatically increment patch version number.
+Use App Store version number as a source.
+  version_source: 'appstore',
+  # optional two letter country code:
+  # specify if availability of your app is limited to a certain country
+  country: 'at'
+)

+increment_version_number_in_plist(
   # specify specific version number (optional, omitting it increments patch version number)